codesections/pass-gen/README.md

 ## Bug reports and contributing

-pass-gen is under active development (see the roadmap, below) and would welcome new contributors.  pass-gen is currently co-hosted on both GitLab and GitHub, so please feel free to file issues, make pull requests, or otherwise contribute through either site.
+pass-gen is under active development and would welcome additional contributors.  pass-gen is currently co-hosted on both GitLab and GitHub, so please feel free to file issues, make pull requests, or otherwise contribute through either site.
 Also feel free to submit bug reports or patches via email, either to pass-gen@codesections.com or to daniel@codesections.com.

-## Roadmap

-Planned future features:

-* Encrypted configuration file
-* Support for using multiple wordlist files in the same passphrase
-* Additional built-in wordlist files (especially non-English files)
-* Additional error handling